RianneAr/Text_Mining_Project/README.md

 As for the paper, we delved a little deeper into some previous research done and the way that Gods and mortals are characterized, so that once we run our chosen texts through the model, we will be able to easily analyze whether the information collected resonates with the character description from the research.
 We are making good and timely porgress, and the project is taking a much clearer shape.

+We do have the following questions regarding the model:
+1.

 ## Abstract
 (This is a first draft of our abstract, with the main idea of our project and our motivation for it.
 It is subject to change as it will be updated as the project unfolds.)\
 In this project, we aim to determine in what way gods and mortals are described in Greek mythology, and how these descriptions differ from each other.
 In Greek mythology, gods are often portrayed with human traits; they make mistakes, have human-like relationships and feel the same emotions as mortals.
 We want to know whether this is also reflected in the words used to describe them, or whether there is a very clear distinction between the descriptors of gods and humans.\